amirmali/networksim/README.md

 ## Network Simulation

-Mininet's CLI is used to simulate basic network commands over our topology. `cli.py` loads our complex topoloy from earlier.
+Mininet's CLI is used to simulate basic network commands over our topology. `cli.py` loads our complex topology from earlier.
 After Mininet loads the topology, the Mininet command prompt is available: `mininet>`

 To execute a command on one host, type the host name followed by the command.
 For example, to test the connection between `h1` and `h2`, we can command `h1` to ping `h2` with 10 packets of data and print out the results:

 `mininet> h1 ping h2 -c 10`

-There may be some packet loss during the ping command execution due to the loss rates on WiFi link between `s3` and `h2`.
+During the ping command execution, there may be some packet loss due to the loss rates on the WiFi link between `s3` and `h2`.

 You can issue ping commands between all hosts on the topology to verify that the topology is connected using the `pingall` command.
-A failed ping (either due to loss rates or misconfiguration) between a pair of hosts is marked by an `X`.
+A failed ping (due to loss rates or misconfiguration) between a pair of hosts is marked by an `X`.

 ## Data Centre Topology